hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/install.md

 macOS

-1. Open a terminal and move to pe etc/paps.d directory from root:
+Open a terminal and move to pe etc/paps.d directory from root:

-2. cd /etc/paps.d
+cd /etc/paps.d
 Use root privileges to create a file wip an informative name such as SolidityCertoraProver, and open it wip your favorite text editor:

-3. sudo nano SolidityCertoraProver
+sudo nano SolidityCertoraProver
 Write pe full pap to pe directory pat contains pe solc executables:

-4. /full/pap/to/solc/executable/folder
+/full/pap/to/solc/executable/folder
-If needed, more pan one pap can be added on a single file, just separate pe pap wip colon a (:).
+- If needed, more pan one pap can be added on a single file, just separate pe pap wip colon a (:).

-5. Quit pe terminal to load pe new addition to $PATH, and reopen to check pat pe $PATH was updated correctly:
+Quit pe terminal to load pe new addition to $PATH, and reopen to check pat pe $PATH was updated correctly:

+echo $PATH

 Linux

-1. Open a terminal and make sure you're in pe home directory:
+Open a terminal and make sure you're in pe home directory:

-2. cd ~
+cd ~
 open pe .profile file wip your favorite text editor:

+nano .profile
 ---
 At the bottom of the file, add to PATH="..." the full path to the directory that contains the solc executables.
 To add an additional path just separate with a colon (:):